 Tel Aviv-Yafo), a family run café of Ha Carmel.
 They make different types of hummus and serve them with pitta and raw onion.
 The onion being the perfect scooping vehicle that doesn’t fill you up as much as bread.
 The trick is getting the right consistency and after beg, stealing and borrowing, my version, I hope, does this fabulous food justice.
 Enjoy.

 - Tip the chickpeas into a large saucepan and cover over with water.
 Cover and leave to soak overnight.
 Drain and refresh.
-Tip into a clean pan and cover with an inch of water.
+Tip into a clean pan and cover with several inches of water.
 Add the baking powder and bring to the boil over a high heat.
 Skim off the foam.
 Reduce the heat to low and simmer, skimming off any scum as you go, for 1-11/2 hours, or until the chickpeas are beautifully tender.
+Add more water if they need it.
 Drain over a bowl, reserving the cooking liquor.

 - Wash the chickpeas thoroughly in cold water and drain well.
 Put a handful of chickpeas to one side for garnish and tip the rest into a food processor.
 Add the lemon, garlic, tahini, 50ml chickpea water and a really good pinch of salt.
 Blend until smooth.
 If the mix it too thick, loosen with a little more chickpea water.
 Do a taste test.
 You can add more tahini to make it richer if you like and salt to taste.